hytechclub/web-201/JavaScriptObjects/FoodJsonChallenges.md

 let foods = JSON.parse(rawdata);
 ```

-This code takes the array from the [foods.json](foods.json) file and converts it into a JavaScript object `foods`.
+Right click the <a href="foods.json" target="_blank">foods.json</a> link to download it and put it in the same folder as the "food.js" file.
+This code takes the array from the **foods.json** file and converts it into a JavaScript object `foods`.
 After this step, the `foods` variable becomes an array that contains all of the JSON data.

 ## Challenges
 For each of the challenges, write code to search the `foods` array and print out the results for the query.
 Try to make it as user-friendly as possible.
 For example, the output could look something like this: